 |District of Columbia||$60,780|

-Tools & Technologies Used by Solderers and Brazers
+What Tools & Technology do Solderers and Brazers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Solderers and Brazers: